Ancient Greek warfare

-Military structure and methods in ancient Greece
+Military structure and methods

 Hoplite

 Along with the rise of the city-state evolved a brand new style of warfare and the emergence of the hoplite.
 The hoplite was an infantryman, the central element of warfare in Ancient Greece.
 The word hoplite (Greek ὁπλίτης, hoplitēs) derives from hoplon (ὅπλον, plural hopla, ὅπλα) meaning the arms carried by a hoplite Hoplites were the citizen-soldiers of the Ancient Greek City-states (except Spartans who were professional soldiers).
 They were primarily armed as spear-men and fought in a phalanx (see below).

 Hoplite armor was extremely expensive for the average citizen, so it was commonly passed down from the soldier's father or relative.
-Alexander’s Macedonian army had spears called sarissas that were 18 feet long, far longer than the 6–9 foot Greek dory.
+Alexander's Macedonian army had spears called sarissas that were 18 feet long, far longer than the 6–9 foot Greek dory.
 The secondary weapon of a hoplite was the xiphos, a short sword used when the soldier's spear was broken or lost while fighting.